BadRAM/USB4GC/README.md

 To use the adapter, plug the GameCube cable into the JST socket on the breadboard, then into the controller port on your console.
 Plug your controller into the Xiao using your USB-A to USB-C adapter, and you're done.
 If you want to use a keyboard, you will need to connect the keyboard once to switch the adapter into keyboard mode, then disconnect and reconnect it for it to work. once in keyboard mode, you will need to do the same with any controller to return to standard mode.

-## Contributing
+## Contact

-If there are any features you would like to implement, I'd be happy to help you get set up. feel free to contact me via Discord at BadRAM#6838
+If you would like to contribute, need help with some part of assembly, or just have a question, I'd be happy to help. feel free to contact me via Discord at BadRAM#6838